toukubo/new_os/OS/Conventions/RightPlaces/no more copy and pastes.md

 =================================================================
 Copy pasting textual contents is strictly forbidden

-There are cases when an outstanding administrator discharges anyone when this frequently occurs
+There are cases when an outstanding administrator discharges anyone when this frequently occurs.

 ---------